WJRH-Engineering/icecast-source-info/README.md

 WJRH Engineering has enabled DJs to broadcast remotely.
 This guide provides setup instructions and recommendations for broadcasting a remote live show to WJRH 104.9 FM.

 ## How It Works
 WJRH Engineering has setup an Icecast server to host remote broadcasts.
 Icecast is an open source streaming standard that is widely used among internet radio broadcsters.
 More information about Icecast can be found at [https://icecast.org/](https://icecast.org/).

-DJs will need to run software to generate an Icecast source that will be relayed by the WJRH Icecast server to listeners and to main station's broadcast.
+The Icecast server is the intermediary between stream source and listeners stream.
+To provide audio to the Icecast server, DJs will need to create a stream with an Icecast client source.
+The Icecast client source will direct your audio to your program's mountpoint on the Icecast server.
+Once directed to the Icecast server, listeners can hear your audio stream and WJRH can relay your show to the main station during your scheduled timeslot.

 ![Icecast Stream Structure per mount point](https://lh3.googleusercontent.com/proxy/OI2e8wE529ZBGwqpBfHAHtVki5aAjqdqlfoZrwfo4Y_MaNAXzbJMSIPMv-d2TUO7uPyleVqGinCLaz38aPEfLtlCI5D6AA)

-Every WJRH program in the schedule will have a unique mount point on the WJRH Remote Broadcast Icecast server.
 DJs may remotely broadcast an internet program at any time.
-Remote broadcasts will only be relayed to the main station during your scheduled program time.
+Remote broadcasts will only be relayed to the main station during your scheduled program time slot.

 This guide will provide setup instructions to create Icecast sources on your computer for use in broadcasting to WJRH.
 The instructions in this guide have been tested by WJRH Engineering.
 DJs are free to use any method to create Icecast sources.

 ## Setup
 In order to broadcast remotely, DJs must be able to create Icecast sources.
 This is done using an Icecast soruce client.
 There are many Icecast source client.
 The options discussed in this guide have been tested by WJRH Engineering and were selected for general usage.
 DJs may use whatever Icecast source client they prefer.
+Addtional Icecast source clients are listed at [https://icecast.org/apps/](https://icecast.org/apps/).

+Note that only one person may connect to a mountpoint on the Icecast server at a time.
+You will need to coordinate with the members of yoour program to decide who will generate the Icecast source for each episode.
+The person generating the Icecast source will be referred to as the broadcaster.
+Audio from colloborators will need to be added to the mix by the broadcaster.

 ### Icecast Mount Point Settings
 Every program will have a uniquie mount point.
 Use the following settings in your Icecast souce client.